amusecode/amuse/doc/tutorial/gravitational_dynamics_code.rst

 The Legacy Code
 ---------------
 For this example we will use a very simple forward Eulerian integration routine as our legacy code.
-We simply have a function that takes the initial condition of a set of particles (in the form of seven dynamics arrays), an integer containing the number of particles, and double precision scalars containing the time step, smoothing length, and gravitational constant.
+We simply have a function that takes the initial condition of a set of particles (in the form of seven dynamic arrays), an integer containing the number of particles, and double precision scalars containing the time step, smoothing length, and gravitational constant.
 It outputs the new particle positions and velocities by updating the input arrays.

+SimpleGrav.cc goes here.

 .. literalinclude:: simplegrav/SimpleGrav.cc
     :language: c++